biswajitpaul01/ng-tuts/notes.md

             this.childMessageName = data.name;
         }

-    3. @ViewChild: share the data from child to parent component. @ViewChild is used to inject the one component into another component using @ViewChild() decorator.
-We can access elements in the view directly by #<name>.
+    3. @ViewChild:
-        1. Type 1
+        1. Type 1 - To access the child component from the parent component. share the data from child to parent component. @ViewChild is used to inject the one component into another component using @ViewChild() decorator.
         @ViewChild(ShareDataFirstChildComponent, {static: false}) sc: any;
         In Angular 8, the static flag is required for ViewChild.
 Whereas in Angular9, you no longer need to pass this property.
 Once you updated to Angular9 using ng update, the migration will remove { static: false } script everywhere.

-        2. Type 2
+        2. Type 2 - To access the DOM element from the component.
+We can access elements in the view directly by #<name>.
         <input #uname>
         @ViewChild('uname') input;